ernestchu/cse410-introduction-to-computer-graphics/README.md

 ## Contents
 ### Assignments
 The assignments is written in WebGL.
-You can find more detail in the [Assignments](Assignments) directory.
+You can find more detail in the [Assignments](Assignments) directory or checkout some fun [demo](https://ernestchu.github.io/cse410-introduction-to-computer-graphics/Assignments/).

 ### Materials
 The materials used in this course include slides and textbooks.
 The slides are not provided due to the copyright issue.
 Here's the textbooks list.